QtExcel/Qxlnt/BuildEnv.md

 - Success to build. :smiley:
 - Success to run hello world. :smiley:
-- Qxlnt.test has problems. :rage:
+- Success to run Qxlnt.test. :smiley:
 - If you use gcc on Windows, Use MSYS2 instead of MingW.

 ## Case 4